 So there’s some data you can base your email outreach campaign around.
 Of course, you should track and test what works for you.

 Don’t make the mistake of sending just one outreach email and leaving it at that.
 As the point above should have highlighted, there are a thousand and one reasons why a person might not respond to your email.
-This is why you should create an email sequence.
+This is why you should create a follow-up email sequence.

 Email sequences are effective.
 The graph below from Yesware shows how important it is to follow up when running an outreach email campaign.
 Yet 70% of people only send one email.